glabrat/mern-stack/README.md

 ## Description

-This is the backend of app Zoolander using Mongodb, Express and NodeJS with framework NestJS.
+This is an MERN stack app named zoolander.
+Create, Read and Delete animals.

 ## Requirement